Leaves are still on trees, but many Minnesota cities won’t extend yard waste pickup

 The canopy of color has extended the fall beauty much later into the season than usual, but as trees stubbornly hold onto their bright red and yellow leaves, property owners may not have much time to pick them up when they eventually come down.

-Minneapolis will collect leaves, brush and other yard trimmings through the end of next week, and there are no plans to push back the date despite the abundance of leaves still on trees, said Angela Brenny, administrative analyst in the city's Division of Solid Waste and Recycling.
+Minneapolis will collect leaves, brush and other yard trimmings through the end of next week, and there are no plans to push back the date despite the abundance of leaves still on trees, according to city spokesman Casper Hill.

-"The dates for yard waste collection season remain consistent every year, and are advertised many months in advance," she said.
+"The dates for yard waste collection season remain consistent every year, and are advertised many months in advance," Hill said.

 In St. Paul, residents participating in the citywide garbage program have a bit more time, through Nov.
 30. Those who live in the suburbs could experience a time crunch, too.
-Randy's Environmental Services, which serves customers in about 90 metro-area cities and townships, said the company plans to pick up yard waste for its customers through the week of Nov.
-19, which was the original plan.
+Randy's Environmental Services, which serves customers in about 90 metro-area cities and townships, said the company plans to pick up yard waste for its customers through the third week of November (through the 19th), which was the original plan.

 "I really don't see that changing," said Shannon Weege, customer service representative.